 YOSA traces its roots to the San Antonio Youth Symphony, created in 1949 by G. Lewis Doll, music director of the San Antonio Independent School District.
 This orchestra soon came to include musicians from schools outside SAISD.
 In the early 1960s, the Junior Youth Symphony was formed for younger students.

-A city grant in 1974 occasioned the organization’s transformation into the independent Greater San Antonio Youth Symphony Orchestras (GSAYSO).
-GSAYSO opened beginning strings education centers in underserved areas around San Antonio, the foundation for YOSA’s free beginning music education program today, know as YOSA MÁS:Music After School.
+A city grant in 1974 transformed the organization into the independent Greater San Antonio Youth Symphony Orchestras (GSAYSO).
+GSAYSO opened beginning strings education centers in underserved areas around San Antonio, the foundation for YOSA’s commitment to access and inclusion in all programs.

 In 1977, a group of parents created the Youth Philharmonic Orchestra, chartering it as a nonprofit 501(c)(3) organization.
-The two organizations combined in 1979, adopting today’s name, Youth Orchestras of San Antonio, with two full orchestras, the YOSA Philharmonic and Symphony.
+The two organizations combined in 1979, adopting today’s name, YOSA (Youth Orchestras of San Antonio), with two full orchestras, the YOSA Philharmonic and Symphony.

-In 1979, Harvey Biskin, Education Director and Assistant Conductor of the San Antonio Symphony, initiated “side-by-side” concerts with the Symphony.
-YOSA’s Chamber Orchestra, inaugurated in 1986, likewise performs an annual side-by-side concert with musicians from the San Antonio Symphony.
+In 1979, Harvey Biskin, Education Director and Assistant Conductor of the San Antonio Symphony, initiated “side-by-side” concerts with the professional symphony.
+YOSA Chamber Orchestra, inaugurated 1986, also performs a side-by-side concert with musical mentors from the San Antonio Symphony.

-In 1997, YOSA created the Junior String Orchestra, now with two levels called Capriccio Strings and Sinfonietta Strings.
+In 1997, YOSA created the Junior String Orchestra.
 The following year, a free Neighborhood Strings Program (with loaned instruments) was offered for beginning students, moving in 2002 to the city’s west side through a collaboration with Good Samaritan Community Services.
 In 2005, an entry-level string orchestra, Prelude Strings, was created for younger students.
-The Music Learning Center began in 2009, a daily after-school program inspired by the El Sistema model expanding the number of students served and supporting our Board’s desire to reach more children who otherwise would have limited access to study music.
-The program was relaunched and rebranded as YOSA MÁS in January 2013.